princekrksingh/Project-Attendance-system/BACKEND/README.md

 **Python version:** `Python 3.6.8`

-For this project, we used `virtualenv` as environment.
+For this project, we used `Conda environment` as environment.
 You can find it in `API/env`.
 You can **activate** it with:
 ```bash